 In January 2019, a massive database of email addresses and passwords was released on the internet.
 The collection included over 773 million unique email addresses and 21 million unique passwords, credentials that were assembled from many data breaches.

-The FireOak information security team has analyzed the collection.
+The FireOak information security team has analyzed the Collection 01 passwords.
 Two of our key takeaways:

 Collectively, these 23 passwords appeared in the collection